Peterborough (constituency): 1974–1983

 In 1965 the administrative counties of the Soke of Peterborough and Huntingdonshire were combined to form Huntingdon and Peterborough.
-At the next redistribution, which came into effect for the February 1974 general election, the constituency was redesignated as a Borough Constituency, composed of the local authorities which had comprised the Soke, together with the sparsely populated Rural District of Thorney, which was transferred from the administrative county/constituency of Isle of Ely.
+At the next redistribution, which came into effect for the February 1974 general election, the constituency was redesignated as a Borough Constituency, composing the local authorities which had comprised the Soke, together with the sparsely populated Rural District of Thorney, which was transferred from the administrative county/constituency of Isle of Ely.
 The parts in Northamptonshire were transferred to Wellingborough.